 Pickering Square Renovation

-Click here to download a concept plan for the renovation of Pickering Square
+Click here to view a 2018 concept bridge design and plan

 Click here to view the meeting video of the April 5, 2016 Business & Economic Development Committee